antifob/incus-windows/README.md

 ### Windows Server 2008 R2 SP1

-WWindows Server 2008 R2 SP1 is EOL since 2020.
+Windows Server 2008 R2 SP1 is EOL since 2020.
 However, it still used by some organizations.
 For this reason, being able to deploy it in a lab environment is desired.
 LXD, however, does not support it due to its use of modern OS and virtualization features, and lack of flexibility in